- You are here:

 This park offers tremendous views.
 Stroll across bridges over the gorge or down the gorge stairways to walk along the Lake Michigan shoreline.
 This 73-acre park offers plenty of hiking trails, boardwalks through the wetlands, picnic areas, scenic views, and restrooms.

-Reservations Park reservations can be made for any large group events, by calling 262-284-8257.
+Park reservations can be made for group events by visiting our Reservations Page.
 For questions regarding the park, contact the Planning and Parks Department.
-View the Lions Den Reservation Application.

 Diverse grassland, wet meadow, woodland, wetland, and bluff habitats, along with a spectacular Lake Michigan view and public access to the Lake Michigan shoreline, make this 73-acre county property ideal for passive recreational use and birding.